Y0Coss/docs-fork/pages/public_cloud/public_cloud_network_services/weight-load-balancer/guide.en-gb.md

 >>
 >> After running `terraform apply`, Terraform will provide you with a summary of the resources created, modified, or deleted.
 This confirms the creation or update of your Health Monitor.

-### Step 4: Confirm Traffic is Directed to the Active Member
+### Step 4 - Confirm Traffic is directed to the active member

 The member whose weight is 0 will have an	Operating Status `Draining`.
 Run the test script again: